unkyulee/micro-journal/micro-journal-rev-5-esp32-usbhost/quickstart/readme.md

 If the file already exists then no need to create one \
 Open the file with a text editor (notepad) from PC.

 If aren't familiar with the JSON format.
 Then delete the existing content and replace it with the following json.
-Then edit 3 parts.
+Then edit the following part only.

-1) !!!COPY YOUR WEB APP URL HERE!!!!!
+!!!COPY YOUR WEB APP URL HERE!!!!!
-2) Your WIFI SSID
-3) WIFI PASSWORD

 Make sure to not to remove / add any comma (,) or bracket ({, }) or quotes (") while you are editing.
 If by any chance, the format gets broken.
 Start over by removing all texts inside config.json file and copy & paste the following template.